lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 Now we need to define the state transitions

 #### Sink
-Remeber, all of our fields are a relationship on time, so each unit of time has the above properties
+All of our fields have a relationship with time, so each unit of time has the above properties

-Now our sink water and drain valves should reflect the state given by the app, but only if the internet is working for both.
-To reflect that, we can write
+Our sink water and drain valves should reflect the state given by the app, but only if the internet is working for both.
+To show that, we can write

 ```
 one sig  Sink {